Isle of Man

 Permanent establishment (PE)

 A place of business includes a PE, such as a branch office or shop, factory, workshop, or mine.
 The definition of a PE is not set out in statute, and, in cases where the company is resident in a country with which the Isle of Man has a DTA, the terms of the agreement will determine the company’s residence.

-In order to comply with commitments made to the European Union (EU) Code of Conduct Group, legislation has been passed by the Isle of Man government in relation to the introduction, with effect from 1 January 2019, of a 'substance test' for tax residency of corporate entities in the Isle of Man.
-The legislation is targeted at those companies in the Island that have income from certain business sectors identified by the European Union and which do not have any real economic activity and substantial economic presence in the Island.
+In order to comply with commitments made to the EU Code of Conduct Group, legislation has been passed by the Isle of Man government in relation to the introduction of a 'substance test' for tax residency of corporate entities in the Isle of Man.
+The legislation is targeted at those companies in the Island that receive income from certain 'relevant activities' identified by the European Union and do not have any real economic activity and substantial economic presence in the Island.

 The legislation is effective for accounting periods commencing on or after 1 January 2019.

 - Fund management

 - Distribution and service centres

 If a company in a relevant sector does not meet the economic substance requirement in an accounting period, it will be subject to sanctions.
 Financial penalties will be charged in respect of each period in which the company fails to meet the economic substance requirements and will increase in cases of repeated periods of failure.